ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-client-devices.md

   "CloudAssignedLanguage": "os-default"
 }
 ```

-## Application Control
+## Application control

 WDAC utilise one or more policies to defined what drivers and files are whitelisted to run on a Windows 10 devices.
 Multiple policies can only be leveraged when the policies are deployed utilising Microsoft Endpoint Manager and the Application Control Configuration Service Provider (CSP).
 When deployed utilising Group Policy, all policies must be merged into the single policy.
 This policy can be signed to ensure that it cannot be tampered with.
-Details on signing policy can be found in the [WDAC Policy - Policy Signing](/blueprint/abac/hybrid-client-devices.html#wdac-policy---policy-signing) section.
+Details on signing policy can be found in the [WDAC policy - policy signing](#wdac-policy---policy-signing) section.

-Once implemented, the procedure to remove the WDAC policy can be found in the [WDAC Policy - Removal](/blueprint/abac/hybrid-client-devices.html#wdac-policy---removal) section.
+Once implemented, the procedure to remove the WDAC policy can be found in the [WDAC policy - removal](#wdac-policy---removal) section.

-### WDAC Policy - Baseline Policy
+### WDAC policy - baseline policy

 The base policy contains the whitelist for the operating system, base applications, and drivers.
 It can be generated based upon an existing image (i.e a gold image) or leveraging a predefined Microsoft baseline.

 ![WDAC Base policy](/assets/images/WDAC_base.svg "WDAC Base Policy creation should utilise a gold image where available else a Microsoft baseline.
 The Managed Installer function should also be leveraged where a managed installer is in use in the environment")

-#### Gold Image Base
+#### Gold image base

 A base policy generated from a gold image machine should only be utlised where all Windows 10 machines in the environment utilise the same image.
 The procedure to generate the policy is as follows: